 Albeit my career path became somewhat clearer, I realised that talent played a major role in this space considering that most TV or radio anchors were ‘naturals’ with various educational backgrounds.
 Faced with this reality, I decided to pursue an MSc in Media and Communication coupled with a stint in video editing.
 A lot of ‘little decisions’ finally led to my becoming a video editor though there was the inherent drive to have an edge in a competitive industry.
 Interestingly, only a few people have had the opportunity to study aspects of creative work as opposed to the industry’s learning on-the-job approach.
 I must state here that I am more inclined to this saying: ‘you don’t give a surgeon the tools and say keep cutting until you are good’.
 They have to study, practice and learn.
 If this is the case with surgery, why is the creative industry (which has the potential to influence society) different?

-On a lighter note, I have taken this perceived ‘insanity’ to another level by quitting a stable job for an academic teaching a creative work in a university.
-This is happening against the background of a popular parlance among young people, “I think when I am done with my career, I would become a lecturer in order to give back…” Then I ask, ‘why should I give back at the twilight of my life?’
+On a lighter note, I have taken this perceived ‘insanity’ to another level by quitting a stable job for an academic role, teaching a creative work in a university.
+This is happening against the background of a popular parlance among young people, “I think when I am done with my career, I will become a lecturer in order to give back…” Then I ask, ‘why should I give back at the twilight of my life?’
 ‘Yes, the experience is needed, but why can’t I have both?’
-‘That is having the practical aspect of being a filmmaker while primarily teaching others while learning.’
+‘That is having the practical aspect of being a filmmaker while primarily teaching others and learning at the same time.’

 – Nkem Ikeh (MSc FT8)